 Hussien, as the CEO of GEM Industrial and board member of several area philanthropic organizations, knew well that much could be accomplished when this generosity of spirit was amplified by a community effort.
 So, nearly a decade ago, he and a number of other Arab-Americans came together to create the Center for Arab American Philanthropy (CAAP), a national philanthropic organization funded by Arab-Americans.
 “Our philosophy was that giving together has more impact,” he said.
 “We believed that if we started it, other people would jump on board — and they have.

-“At first, what we were doing was raising money annual to support grants to various 501(c)(3) organizations that would apply to CAAP for grants,” he said.
+“At first, what we were doing was raising money annually to support grants to various 501(c)(3) organizations that would apply to CAAP for grants,” he said.
 “But to grow nationally, we saw we needed an endowment — and we couldn’t develop that alone.”

 An experienced advisor at CAAP recommended the organizers work through community foundations to fund their philanthropic efforts via donor advised funds, and introduced the Shoushers to TCF.
 But their fund was only the beginning.